NeifyObando/form-practice/README.md

 # form-practice
-Thos project was made to practice the form structure on HTML and the layout on CSS.
+This project was made to practice the forms structure on HTML and the layout on CSS.